digitalh2o2/workout_tracker/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/digitalh2o2/workout_tracker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-Special thanks to thebrianemory for creating the `gem: corneal` which provided basic stucture for a Sinatra Applications.
+Special thanks to thebrianemory for creating the `gem: corneal` which provided basic stucture for Sinatra Applications.
 Visit https://github.com/thebrianemory/corneal for more details.